Skip to main content Skip to navigation

 When adding JavaScript it's helpful to break down what you're trying to do into manageable steps.
 Here we need to

-• update the custom data-state attribute now that JS has loaded
+attribute now that JS has loaded - remove the

 Remember, all we are doing in JS is toggling that aria attribute's value so that the state is correctly announced to assistive technology and the styling can use that state.
 We shouldn't be setting inline styles or toggling anything else.
 Let your CSS handle the content visibility changes as a styling concern.